1927 World Series: Game 3

 The Series moved to New York for Game 3 without a travel day off.

 Starter Herb Pennock retired leadoff hitter Lloyd Waner on an easy roller to Koenig.
 Rhyne and Paul Waner both flied to Meusel in left.
-With the Yankees up in the first, on a count of two and two, leadoff hitter Combs slapped a single over second.
+With the Yankees batting in the bottom half of the first inning, on a count of two and two, leadoff hitter Combs slapped a single over second.
 Koenig got an infield hit on a ground ball that bounced off starter Lee Meadows' glove and was kicked around by Rhyne, Combs reaching second.
 After Ruth popped to Wright behind second, Gehrig got hold of a fastball and drove it to the warning track in left-center for a triple scoring both Combs and Koenig, but was thrown out at the plate trying for an inside-the-park home run.
 The Yankees led 2–0 giving Pennock all the runs he needed.

 Pennock was in total control.
 He retired the Pirates in order without a hit over the first seven innings.
 Lazzeri opened the home half of the seventh with a single into short center, only the fifth hit of the game, all by the Yanks.
 Dugan bunted him to second and beat the throw to first.
 Huggins sent up Cedric Durst to bat for Grabowski.
 His grounder moved Lazzeri to third and Dugan to second.
 Rhyne fielded Pennock's slow grounder but threw to the plate too late to get Lazzeri, Dugan taking third and Pennock reaching first.
 Koenig's deep double to right wall scored Pennock and put Combs on third.
 Lefthander Mike Cvengros relieved Meadows, but Ruth crushed a home run high into the right-field bleachers, the crowd cheering wildly as he trotted around the bases behind Combs and Koenig.
 The inning finally ended when Cvengros struck out Gehrig and Meusel.
 The Yankees led 8–0, and held on for an 8–1 win.
 Pennock finished with a three-hitter, walking none.